raphiniert-com/ra-data-postgrest/README.md

 ## Developers notes

-The current development of this library was done with node v19.10 and npm 8.19.3.
+The current development of this library was done with node v20.18.0 (npm v10.8.2).
 In this version the unit tests and the development environment should work.

 ## License